Graphical law beneath each written natural language: Magnetisation

-The plots in the figure fig.\ref{Figure8} show interesting features.
-Coming from the far end of $lnk$ it shows steep rise upto a point, followed by very little increase as we decrease $lnk$.
-The steep rise part can be thought of as segment of rectangular hyperbolic growth, as is characteristic of paramagnetic magnetisation as we decrease temperature, in presence of a constant external magnetic field.
-The near-constant part is the analogue of Spin-Glass phase,(\cite{SpinGlass}).
-The turning point in each plot is the analogue of Spin-Glass phase transition temperature.
-Hence, $\frac{lnf}{lnf_{max}}$ vs $lnk$ plot for each language above appears to be equivalent to a magnetisation vs temperature plot for a Spin-Glass in an external magnetic field. \end{subsection} \begin{subsection}{Classification} From our results, we can tentatively make a classification of the twenty four languages we have studied, \begin{itemize} \item[a.]
-The languages which underlie the Bragg-williams approximation curve in absence or, presence of liitle magnetic field are French, Khasi, Hindi, Onge, Taraon, Russian, Turkmen, Canarese, Tibetian, Urdu and South-African English \item[b.]
-The language which fall under Bethe approximation for $\gamma=3.9$ is Italiano. \item[c.]
-The languages which fall under Bethe approximation for $\gamma=4$ are Sanskrit, Spanish, sinhalese, Kachin. \item[d.]
-The languages which has Bethe approximation for $\gamma=4.1$ beneath are English, German, Nepali, Assamese, Garo, Abor-Miri, Mizo. \item[e.]
-Arabian is the only language with $\frac{lnf}{lnf_{max}}$ vs $\frac{lnk}{lnk_{lim}}$ curve having Bethe approximation line for $\gamma=4.3$ as the best fit. \item[f.]
-It seems German, English languages qualify better to be like Spin-Glass, rather than the Bethe approximation line for $\gamma=4.1$ underlying those.
-We require a serious study for this point. \end{itemize} \end{subsection} \begin{subsection}{Towards error analysis} An unabridged dictionary is where full stock of words of a language at an instant in its evolution is expected to be fully recorded.
+\begin{subsection}{Towards error analysis} An unabridged dictionary is where full stock of words of a language at an instant in its evolution is expected to be fully recorded.
 There are two kinds of errors about a data, here number of words starting with an alphabet.
 Lexicographical uncertainity and counting error.
 This two adds up.
 Lexicographical uncertainity is the least , ideally zero, in the case of an unabridged dictionary.
 It's one sided, a systematic error.
 On the otherhand, counting errors, random in nature, are of two types.
 If one counts all the words, then it is personal random error.
 It tends to zero, if the counting is done large number of times.
 If words are counted the way we have done, by counting pages and multiplying by the average number of words per page, then one has to find most probable error from a sample of counted number of words per page.

 We have taken dictionaries of various formats, hence we do not have any control over Lexicographical uncertainity.
 Moreover, we have counted average number of words per page from a small sample set.
 Hence, dispersion and therefrom most probable error is not reliable.
 In case of few Webster dictionaries dispersion is high, but for others it's very small.
 But those being of abridged or, concise or, pocket varities, Lexicographical uncertainities are expected to be higher.
 Hence, we dispense with error analysis and putting error bar and remain within the contour of semi-rigorous approach.
 But since we take fraction of natural logarithms, these uncertainities smoothen out to some extent.